kandeng/blender_python_tutorial/chapter_09/ai_moviepy.md

    </p>

-That means, even though the image model is powerful, however, due to its unstability, we cannot use it to convert a video (consisting of a sequence of images) to a green-screen video.
+That means, even though the image model is powerful, however, due to its unstability, we cannot use the `qwen-image-edit` model to convert a video (consisting of a sequence of images) to a green-screen video.

+Instead, we should wait for a video model, that can convert a raw video to a green-screen one.